 Osteopathic medicine is a system of medicine that focuses on treating the whole person, enhancing the body’s health and ability to heal, not just addressing specific symptoms or diseases.
 In the United States, DOs and MDs can train in any specialty in medicine.
 There are skilled osteopaths in many parts of the world, however, licensing varies.
-Osteopathic schools teach a philosophy of medicine that the body has an innate ability directed towards healing.
-Part of our schooling involves learning osteopathic manipulative treatment aimed at supporting the body’s healing ability.
+Osteopathic schools teach that the body has an innate ability directed towards healing.
+Part of our schooling involves learning osteopathic manipulative treatment aimed at supporting the body’s natural healing ability.
 Some osteopathic physicians receive extra training in manipulative medicine and specialize in this treatment.

 Traditional osteopathic manipulative medicine can help the body heal during illness, but you don’t have to be sick to benefit from osteopathic manipulative treatment, as it optimizes health, well being, development, and functioning.